-The parent(s) or legal guardian(s) of a student seeking to enroll must provide this school district with at least two (2) of the items listed below as verification of their address.
+East Webster High School is required by the Mississippi State Department of Education that all students attending EWHS have current and correct proof of residency.
+Students must reside in the residence with a legal guardian.
+The parent(s) or legal guardian(s) must provide this school with at least two (2) of the items numbered 1 through 6 below as verification of their address.
+Additional items of verification may be required by the school district.
 Documents with a post office box as an address will not be accepted.

-- Mortgage documents or property deed and filed Homestead Exemption Application form for that property.
+- 1. Mortgage documents or property deed and filed Homestead Exemption Application for that property.

-- Apartment or home lease
+- 2. Apartment or home lease

-- Utility bills (Electric, water, gas, trash)
+- 3. Utility bills (Electric, water, gas, trash)

-- Driver's License
+- 4. Driver's license

-- Voter precinct identification
+- 5. Voter precinct identification

-- Automobile registration
+- 6. Automobile registration

+- A personal visit by a designated school district official may be necessary